lalebdi/TheManhattanProject/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work
+Additional screenshots, code

 For more examples, please refer to the [Documentation](https://example.com)